everx-labs/ton-nfc-client/docs/FuntionsList.md

     *Exemplary response:*

         {"message":"10","status":"ok"}

 - **getRootKeyStatus()**

     This function is used to get the status of seed for ed25519: is it generated or not.

     *Response:*

         a) If seed is present: {"message":"generated","status":"ok"}
         b) If seed is not present: {"message":"not generated","status":"ok"}

 - **resetWallet()**

     This function is used to reset the wallet state to the initial state.
 After resetting the wallet, the default PIN value would be 5555.
-The remaining retry for the PIN will be reset to MAX (default is 10).
+The remaining number of retry for PIN will be reset to MAX (default is 10).
 The seed for ed25519 will be erased.
 And after its calling any card operation (except of CoinManager stuff) will fail with 6F02 error.
-TON Labs wallet applet does not work without seed.
+TON Labs wallet applet does not work without seed at all.

     *Response:*

         {"message":"done","status":"ok"}

 - **getAvailableMemory()**

     This function is used to obtain the amount of memory of the specified type that is available to the applet.
 Note that implementation-dependent memory overhead structures may also use the same memory pool.

+    *Exemplary response:*

+        will be added soon

 - **getAppsList()**